hcts-hra/tamboti/README.md

 ### Installation

-Build the xar pakage according to the building section below, along with the dependencies mentioned below, and install all these xar-s in eXist.
+* Build the xar pakage according to the building section below, along with the dependencies mentioned below, and install all these xar-s in eXist.
+* Copy "modules/config.default.xqm" to "modules/config.xqm".
+* Copy "modules/configuration/services.default.xml" to "modules/configuration/services.xml".
+* Modify both of the above files according to your needs.

-Access tamboti at <http://localhost:8080/exist/apps/library/> or <http://localhost:8080/exist/apps/tamboti/>.
+* Access tamboti at <http://localhost:8080/exist/apps/library/> or <http://localhost:8080/exist/apps/tamboti/>.

 ### Building with maven